aimclub/asid/README_en.md

 * It is easy-to-use and does not require time-consuming tuning;
 * Empirical analysis shows that ABB demonstrates a robust performance and on average outperforms its competitors.

-For **imbalanced datasets** we also propose an [`ImbalancedLearningClassifier`](https://github.com/ekplesovskaya/automl-for-small-and-imbalanced-datasets/blob/master/asid/automl_imbalanced/ilc.py) estimator that searches for the optimal classifier for a given imbalanced task.
+For **imbalanced datasets** we also propose an [`ImbalancedLearningClassifier`](https://github.com/ekplesovskaya/automl-for-small-and-imbalanced-datasets/blob/master/asid/automl_imbalanced/ilc.py) estimator that searches for an optimal classifier for a given imbalanced task.
 Main features of this tool:
 * It includes AutoBalanceBoost and combinations of SOTA ensemble algorithms and balancing procedures from imbalanced-learn library;
 * It is easy-to-use and does not require time-consuming tuning;
 * It includes a Hyperopt tuning procedure for balancing procedures, which could be controlled by a runtime parameter;